Major irrigation project

 Major irrigation project is a classification of irrigation projects used in India.
-A project with a cultivable command area of more than 10000 hectares is classified as a major irrigation project.
+A project with a cultivable command area of more than 10,000 hectares is classified as a major irrigation project.
 Before the Fifth Five-Year Plan, irrigation schemes were classified on the basis of investments needed to implement the scheme.
-Since the Fifth Five-Year Plan, India has adopted the command area-based system of classification.
+Since the Fifth Five-Year Plan, India has adopted the command area-based system of classification.Sarda Canal in Sitapur and Upper Yamuna Canal in Mathura were utilised for their full potential by regular maintenance in Uttar Pradesh.